Skip to main content

 By combining advanced technologies, engineering expertise, and operational insights, ECI Group helps transform aging polyethylene assets into flexible, competitive platforms for continued value creation—maximizing both operational life and return on investment.

-For more information about ensuring the viability of your operating plant, don’t miss out upcoming technical workshop at the 19th LDPE Plant Improvement Conference in Shanghai on:
+ECI Group hosted a technical workshop at the 19th LDPE Plant Improvement Conference in Shanghai on:

 Extending the Economic Life of LDPE Plants through Technology-Driven Modernization”.